dOrgTech/rarible-sdk/README.md

 # Rarible Protocol's JavaScript SDK Interface
 ### An easy-to-use interface that allows LazyMint, Buying, Selling, Bidding and relevant methods from the [Protocol Flow](https://docs.rarible.com/#protocol-flow).

-Rarible Protocol  Interface
+---
+*Disclaimer:*

-> Disclaimer: This is still a Work in progress, and no logic has yet been developed for the SDK.
+> This SDK is still a `Work In Progress`, and no logic has yet been developed for the SDK.
 This interface will serve as a cornerstone to integrate with the functions relevant to end users / developers of the Rarible ecosystem.
+>
+> This project was initially funded [through a grant by the Rarible DAO to dOrg DAO in Q2 2021](https://gov.rarible.com/t/proposal-design-a-js-sdk-for-rarible-protocol/11367).
+---

 ## Overview

 With `RaribleSDK`, you can mint, buy, sell, and bid on NFTs on Ethereum (ERC-721 and ERC-1155) by accessing the most versatile functions of the Rarible Protocol.
-This allows developers like you to quickly iterate and build solutions for their specific use cases.
+This allows developers like you to quickly iterate and build solutions for your specific use cases.

-This interface aims to cover the entire [Protocol Flow](https://docs.rarible.com/#protocol-flow).
+This interface aims to cover the entire [Protocol Flow](https://docs.rarible.com/#protocol-flow) for the Rarible Exchage V2:

 1. Creating ERC721/1155 Asset Metadata and Calling the Mint function
 2. Asset Discovery